 6. I drink a lot of hot green tea with a squeeze of real lemon and a little bit of raw honey.
 I normally drink about 2 cups of hot tea daily, but I up my hot green tea consumption and add a little raw honey and real lemon when I am feeling not up to par.
 Green tea contains a high level of catechins, which are good antioxidants.
 When green tea is paired with lemon, the catechin levels are up to five times higher.
 Also, honey has been used for centuries as a treatment for sore throats.
 The latest studies reveal that honey may be just as effective as many common cough medicines on the market.
 HERE is an awesome homemade cold and cough syrup recipe that I take at the first sign of a cold and it always stops it before it develops further.

 7. During the times I don’t feel 100%, I make a homemade chicken bone broth soup with a lot of vegetables and eat that as my meals for a few days.
 Bone broth is extremely rich in minerals and nutrients.
 Bone broth also helps detoxify the body and is a great cleanse to your whole system.
-Make sure it is homemade bone broth – the kind you get in a box or a can at the store is void of these powerful, cleansing minerals (even the expensive, organic ones).
+Make sure it is homemade bone broth – the kinds you get in a box or a can at the store are void of these powerful, cleansing minerals (even the expensive, organic ones).
 Learn about the health benefits of bone broth HERE.

 8. Try to eliminate the stress that you can control from your life.
 Stress wrecks havoc on your body.
 The body is extremely vulnerable to illness during times of stress.
 Sometimes stress can be unavoidable and uncontrollable, so make sure to take the rest of the preventative measures so you are better armed to fight sickness in times of stress.
 The stresses you can control could be negative relationships, doing too much activity, not being able to say no to things you don’t really want to do, too many hours at work, etc.

 9. Find something you enjoy to help relax and unwind for a few minutes each day.
-This could be yoga, prayer, reading, etc. It’s important and healing to the body to take a few minutes out of each day to focus on unwinding from the daily stresses of life.
+This could be yoga, prayer, reading, meditation, art, music etc. It’s important and healing to the body to take a few minutes out of each day to focus on unwinding from the daily stresses of life.
 I also like to take Epsom Salt baths to relax and unwind.
 Epsom salts provide a variety of healing benefits that you can read about in my post HERE.

 HEALING AND IMMUNE BOOSTING WORKOUT FOR COLDS AND THE FLU